-Initial concerns or enquiries about a pupil with special educational needs or SEN provision should be dealt with the class teacher, the SENDCo, or the head teacher.
+Initial concerns or enquiries about a pupil with special educational needs or SEND provision should be dealt with the class teacher, the SENDCo, the Head of School or the Executive Head Teacher.
 There is no suggested timescale for resolution at this time given the importance of dialogue through informal discussion.